SpeedyTurtle599/FileStripper/README.md

 ## Outputs:
     newFile (written into directory of the program's executable)
 ## Function Information:
     FileStripper strips the filler bytes from the end of downloaded binary files, compares the resulting new file to the original upload file via SHA-256 hash comparison, and verifies the validity of the new file.

     All arguments are mandatory.
 ## To-Do:
     1. Get rid of stripped file (downloadFile) - do comparison using system() command
-    2. Look into SHA256sum to get a hash for each file, then compare the hashes